 Nonetheless, some people actually say fluoride in the water is not good for you, although decades of research says otherwise.

-Water fluoridation doubles your chance of minimising tooth decay, although it’s no substitute for brushing and getting dental checkups.
+Water fluoridation doubles your chance of minimising tooth decay, although it’s no substitute for brushing and proper oral hygiene and getting dental checkups.

 Question 3.
 Is it possible to keep all my teeth?